 Painting with Mixed Media

 Pros: Combining paint and painting mediums with other materials expands possibilities and adds an immediate contemporary appearance.

-Cons: Non fine-art materials, such as those made for craft and commercial use, can fade over time with exposure to light and air, requiring UV or other types of protection such as sealing applications or framing with UV glass.
+Cons: Non-fine art materials, such as those made for craft and commercial use, can fade over time with exposure to light and air.
+UV or other types of protection, such as sealing applications or framing with UV glass, is required.

 When one type of material is layered over a different one, it may need extra procedures for proper adhesion between them.

 The word medium has different meanings depending on its context.
 It can designate a discipline such as oil or acrylic, or it can refer to an actual binder or extender used in the chemistry of that discipline.
 For example, linseed oil is a medium and is used with the medium of oil paint.

 More from Nancy

 After choosing the right painting medium, how do you go about choosing the right colors for your palette?